ACollectionOfAtoms/epa_search/README.md

 ## Using the program:
-! -- Due to time-constraints, the program can only return results ONCE, and will then exit after the user has viewed the table and generated a graph. -- !
+! -- Due to time-constraints, the program can only return results ONCE, and will then exit after the user has viewed the table and generated a graph.
+This will be fixed in the future. -- !

 While in the folder which contains epa_search.py, simply enter:
 ```